hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Withdrawn appeal

 Explanation:
-When someone making an appeal decides they no longer want to continue and withdraw it.
+When someone making an appeal decides they no longer want to continue and withdraws it.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Without notice

 Explanation:
-When a respondent is not told about a hearing before it happens.
+A hearing that goes ahead without the respondent being told (or 'given notice').

 For citizens:
-Use with explanation
+Use with explanation.

 ### Without prejudice

 Explanation:
-Information which can't be used in a hearing – for example: if someone suggests a settlement it can sometimes be 'without prejudice', so it can't be mentioned if the claim goes to a hearing.
+Information which can't be used in a hearing.
+For example: an 'out of court settlement' may be suggested 'without prejudice'.
+This mean the settlement can't be mentioned if the claim goes to a hearing.

 For citizens:
-Use with explanation
+Use with explanation.